 Passion, care and meticulous attention to detail have all been poured into the five-bedroom East Residence and Spa.

 Within the solid western architectural design, interiors are of the highest quality and abundant use is made of natural materials such as mahogany and granite.
 With an eye for traditional culture, the villa is tastefully adorned with exquisite Indonesian artworks, décor and antique pieces: framed antique Sulawesi warrior jackets line the corridors and carved Balinese chaise longue are thoughtfully provided on porches.

-The two acre property offers a great sense of spaciousness and sanctuary.
+The one acre property offers a great sense of spaciousness and sanctuary.
 Reflecting the tropical lifestyle, la piece de la resistance is a variety of outdoor areas to peacefully rest and relax.